Font licensing

 For the past forty years, Sydney-based strategic branding and design agency Hulsbosch has been delivering excellence for some of Australia’s leading consumer brands.
 Read on to learn how Monotype Fonts has streamlined creative work for Hulsbosch.

+With so many fonts available for free, why should you ever pay for one?
 This is the question many brands face.
 There are plenty of high-quality free fonts available from reputable libraries that will do the job for a variety of projects.
-In other cases, it’s worth paying for fonts from a foundry or subscription provider.
-Which is right for you?
-Here’s a guide to choosing the right option for your project.

 Territory Studio is no stranger to pushing the boundaries of creativity.
 Driven by a passion for creative innovation, Territory’s San Francisco-based location is busy creating dazzling design work that is showcased across film, games, automotive, and digital products.